The Electronic British Library Journal

 Anne D. Hedeman

-Anne D. Hedeman is Professor of Art History and Medieval Studies at the University of Illinois.
-A specialist in late Medieval and Northern Renaissance Art and the history of the book, she has written three books and most recently co-curated and collaborated on the catalogue for Imagining the Past in France, History in Manuscript Painting 1250-1500, an international loan exhibition at the J. Paul Getty Museum in Los Angeles.
+Anne D. Hedeman is Judith Harris Murphy Distinguished Professor of Art History at the University of Kansas.
+A specialist in late Medieval and Northern Renaissance Art and the history of the book, she has written three books, co-curated and collaborated on the catalogue for Imagining the Past in France, History in Manuscript Painting 1250-1500, an international loan exhibition at the J. Paul Getty Museum in Los Angeles, and is completing a book, Visual Translation and the First French Humanists.

 Formerly a curator in the Russian Department, Slavonic & East European Collections and latterly Reader Systems Manager at the British Library.
 He is currently reading for a Ph.D. in History at Queen Mary College, University of London.